ElectronicStructureLibrary/flook/README.md

 However, two variants of linking is available.

-Currently I do not have time to reduce these to fewer libraries but PRs are always appreciated!

 #### Compiling for one link ####

-flook can combine the libraries from 2. -- 4. into one library.
+flook can combine the libraries from 1. -- 4. into one library.

 To do this simply call make with this command

-    make onelib
+    make liball

 which creates `libflook.a` in the top directory.
-With this library you only need to link to flook and your Lua library installation.
+With this library you only need to link to flook.

-To link flook to your program you require
+To link flook to your program the following can be used in a `Makefile`

     FLOOK_PATH  = /path/to/flook/parent
-    FLOOK_LIBS  = -L$(FLOOK_PATH)/src -lflook
+    FLOOK_LIBS  = -L$(FLOOK_PATH)/src -lflookall -ldl
-    FLOOK_LIBS += -L/path/to/lua/lib -llua -ldl
     FLOOK_INC   = -I$(FLOOK_PATH)/src

 For the sources that you compile you need to add `$(FLOOK_INC)` to the command line, whilst for linking the program you need `$(FLOOK_LIBS)` on the command line.
+Note that `-ldl` is a requirement for the Lua library, and per-see is more difficult to incorporate.

 #### Direct linking ####

-When [one step](#compiling-for-one-link) does not work, the following method is less restrictive on the commands used.
+When [compiling for one link](#compiling-for-one-link) does not work, the following method is less restrictive on the commands used.

 In order to link to flook you can use this template (`Makefile`) for include statements and library linking (note that you should _not_ switch the order of these statements):